abdkhaleel/blockchain-voting-application/README.md

 ### 5. ✓ Core Voting Operations
 - **Secure Vote Casting:** Eligible users can cast a single, unique vote for a candidate in an active election.
 The system prevents duplicate voting at the database level.
 - **Vote Status Check:** Users can verify whether they have already cast their vote in a particular election.
-- **Vote Retraction:** If an election is configured to `allowRevote`, users have the ability to retract their vote.
+- **Vote Retraction:** Users have the ability to retract their vote before the election closes.

+### 6. 📊 Transparent Election Results
+- **Public Results Endpoint:** A dedicated public endpoint to view the results of any election.
+- **Live Vote Tally:** Returns a list of all candidates in the election along with their current vote count.
+- **Complete Transparency:** Ensures all candidates are included in the results, even those with zero votes, providing a full and honest tally.

 ## Technology Stack